regnents/regnents/README.md

 | [MAS-PartO](https://github.com/regnents/MAS-PartO) (2020) | Program that parse a sheet attendance list text file and then automatically filled the attendance list in google sheet.
 Created for the Human Resource Division of the Himpunan Mahasiswa Informatika (HMIF) ITB's member regeneration. | Python, Google Sheets API |
 | [BAAA Web Scraper](https://github.com/regnents/Seleksi-2020-Tugas-1) (2020) | Web scraper for the list of aircraft accidents in the Bureau of Aircraft Accidents Archives website ([www.baaa-acro.com](https://baaa-acro.com)) | Python |

+<!--
 ## ☎️ Contact
-Feel free to contact me via [Linkedin](https://www.linkedin.com/in/rafael-sean-putra-430275194/)
+Feel free to contact me via my [Linkedin](https://www.linkedin.com/in/rafael-sean-putra-430275194/)
-<!--

 ![Rafael's github stats](https://github-readme-stats.vercel.app/api?username=regnents)

 **regnents/regnents** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.